skodjob/blog/posts/releases/data-generator-release-0_2_0.md

 - StarWars
 - StarGate

-but we plan to extend it based on our needs for reasonable data in our test environment!
+We plan to extend it based on our needs for reasonable data in our test environment!
+Also, as a bonus you have also Avro schema that you can use in your registry to validate a messages against it.

 ## Conclusion
 Our current version is 0.2.0, and we are using it in Strimzi's test-clients implementation.
-The implementation is more or less for our needs, but in case you didn't hear about data-faker library, that's something very useful for everyone!
+The implementation is more or less for our needs, but in case you haven't heard about the data-faker library, it's something very useful for everyone!
-And in case you want some Kafka test-clients with pre-defined data or your own, test-clients from Strimzi are good start as well!
+If you need Kafka test clients with pre-defined data or your own, Strimzi's test-clients are a good start as well!